-Often overlooked, an artificial grotto lies at the entrance of the forest, which most of the time, guests only notice when looking out of the window of their north-facing rooms.
+Often overlooked, a historic grotto lies at the entrance of the forest, which most of the time, guests only notice when looking out of the window of their north-facing rooms.
 The imitation of a cave looking over a large water basin, is made of cement.
 Complete with a water features and stalactites, it is accessible both inside and on top.
 In summer the cave is pleasantly cool, reflecting its original purpose.
-A bridge sculpture over the basin illustrates what the cave is today: a work of art of an original French craft worthy of protection – the art of roccaille.
+A bridge sculpture over the basin illustrates what the cave is today: a work of art of an original French craft worthy of protection – the art of rocaille.

 Scents of Provence

 Provence has been famously supplying perfumeries with valuable raw materials for centuries.
 Oceans of lavender stretch across the landscape, filling the air with their seductive fragrance.
 We wanted to pay homage to the art of fragrances in the chateau hotel’s park: our jardin olfactif contains four beds of 30 square meters each that are to be filled with scented or fragrant plants which are traditionally used to make perfumes.